MattiBSH/MattiBSH/README.md

 - 👋 Hi, I’m @MattiBSH
 - 👀 I’m interested in App dev
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and python

-- 📫 How to reach me, don't

 <!---
 MattiBSH/MattiBSH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.